gabri1997/Door-detector-and-Building-classifier/README.md

 # 1. Introduction
-The use of neural networks can improve everyday life quality of everyone, but mostly important they can be used for helping people with particular deseas.
+The use of neural networks can improve everyday life quality of everyone, but mostly important they can be used for helping people with particular disease.

 # 2.Buildings Classification
 In this Section we describe the dataseta and the chosen Artificial Neural Network for the classification of buildings.